Subscribe to your competition

 What scenarios do you cover?

-What exactly is a Deal Intelligence event?
+What exactly is a Deal Intelligence activity?

 What conversion should I expect?